Vinz249/Vinz249/README.md

-- 👋 Hi, I’m @Vinz249
+- 👋 Hi, I’m Vinayak
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+- 👀 I’m interested in applied AI and developing end to end ML solutions
-- 🌱 I’m currently learning C,C++,Java and Python
+- 🌱 I’m currently learning LLM RAG and agentic development
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me vinayaksharma8800@gmail.com